Bob Young (musician): Solo and back to Status Quo

-Finally, in the year 2000, he started working with Francis Rossi again.
+Finally, in the year 2000, he started working with Rossi again.
 The official 40th Anniversary Book by Status Quo has been co-written by him.
 A limited edition of the book contains rare and previously unreleased demo recordings from Young's private archive.

-In 2002 he also was a guest on the Lemon Jelly's album Lost Horizons.
+In 2002, he also was a guest on the Lemon Jelly's album, Lost Horizons.

 On Status Quo's 2013 "Frantic Four" tour, Young again joined the band on stage to play harmonica during performances of "Railroad" and "Roadhouse Blues".